galvedro/mut/README.md

 # Mut: a micro unit-testing framework

-Mut is minimalistic unit testing framework for C/Unix.
-It is designed to fulfill the unit testing needs of a small library project, when the hassle of integrating a full featured framework with its dependencies may not be justified.
+Mut is a minimalistic unit testing framework for C/Unix.
+It is designed to fulfill the unit testing needs of a small library project, when the hassle of integrating a more complete framework with its dependencies may not be justified.

 It offers: